haroldtreen/haroldtreen.github.io/src/md/projects.md

 ### Autonomous Quadcopter

 #### Description:
 My 4th year project at Queen's is to develop software for a Quadcoptor which will allow it to autonomously follow the contours of a room.
+The project received honourable mention on demo day.

 We have been working with the ARDrone Quadcoptor and ROS libraries.

 ##### Written with: C++, C (Arduino)

+### Reedly

+#### Description:
+Reedly was a project I developed and lead for the Queen's Startup Summit in 2015.
+The goal was to create a website where users could curate personalized ebooks using RSS feeds and web links.
+By the end of the summit we were the only team to have fully developed a working MVP.

+After 48 hours we built a site which allowed users to follow their favourite RSS feeds, groups articles into "books" and publish their books to a kindle.

+##### Written with: Ruby on Rails, Javascript, HTML5, CSS, jQuery
+##### Links:
+<a class='track' href='https://github.com/haroldtreen/reedly'><i class="fa fa-github fa-2x icon-sml"></i></a>

 ### Cycling Vest